Denture prices can be shocking if you've never had reason to look at them before. They are much more expensive than most people imagine.

 The other day, a patient was telling me about his hearing aids.
 They are very small, and fit right inside his ears.
 I hadn't even noticed them.

 But they cost 4000 Euros!
-I was amazed!
-I'd never really thought about the cost of hearing aids before.
+I was amazed that they cost so much - I'd never really thought about the cost of hearing aids before.

 And it's the same with dentures.